 Ethics for emotion

 The goal of emotional development is the ennoblement of feelings.
-It is about purifying our emotional life from primitive, selfish, negative emotional complexes that we obtained through habits in the course of our individual lives and collective evolution.
+It is about purifying our emotional life from primitive, selfish, negative emotional complexes that we obtained through habits in the course of our lives.